kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 var interruptedPercent: CGFloat = 0
 ```

 You will use `hasStarted` to decide if a new pan gesture is the start of a new dismissal, or an attempt to interrupt an ongoing dismissal.
-If you do interrupt an ongoing dismissal, `interruptedPercent` will be used to make sure the pan gesture's translation takes the current position of the view into account.
+If you do interrupt an ongoing dismissal, `interruptedPercent` will be used to make sure the pan gesture’s translation takes the current position of the view into account.

 Inside `handle(pan:)`, amend the calculation of `percent`: